How Whitefish landed Puerto Rico's $300 million power contract

 Already, Whitefish has scaled to just over 300 employees in Puerto Rico -- and it says 700 more are on the way.
 Such quick growth is typical among utility firms when they are awarded large contracts, the company said.

-PREPA's Ramos says he has no regrets over the Whitefish contract, despite all the controversy over the deal in recent days.
+PREPA's Ramos says he has no regrets over the Whitefish contract, despite all the controversy over the deal.

 "If we went back in time, I would do it all over again," Ramos told CNN.